Stokely Carmichael: Early years

-Carmichael attended the Bronx High School of Science in New York from 1956, being selected through high achievement on its standardized entrance examination.
+Carmichael became a naturalized U.S citizen in 1954 and attended the Bronx High School of Science in New York from 1956, being selected through high achievement on its standardized entrance examination.
 He was acquainted with fellow Bronx Science student Samuel R. Delany during his time there.

 After graduation Carmichael enrolled at Howard University, a historically black university in Washington, D.C.
-His professors included the poet Sterling Brown, Nathan Hare, and Toni Morrison, who was later awarded the Nobel Prize for literature.
+His professors included the poet Sterling Allen Brown, Nathan Hare, and the novelist Toni Morrison.
 Carmichael and fellow civil rights activist Tom Kahn helped to fund a five-day run of the Three Penny Opera, by Bertolt Brecht and Kurt Weill:

 Tom Kahn—very shrewdly—had captured the position of Treasurer of the Liberal Arts Student Council and the infinitely charismatic and popular Carmichael as floor whip was good at lining up the votes.
 Before they knew what hit them the Student Council had become a patron of the arts, having voted to buy out the remaining performances.
 It was a classic win/win.
 Members of the Council got patronage packets of tickets for distribution to friends and constituents.

-Carmichael's Washington, D.C., apartment on Euclid Street was a gathering place for his activist classmates.
-He graduated in 1964 with a degree in philosophy.
-Carmichael was offered a full graduate scholarship to Harvard University but turned it down.
+Carmichael's apartment on Euclid Street in Washington was a gathering place for his activist classmates.
+He graduated from Howard in 1964 with a degree in philosophy and was offered a full graduate scholarship to Harvard University, but turned it down.

-At Howard, Carmichael joined the Nonviolent Action Group (NAG), the Howard campus affiliate of the Student Nonviolent Coordinating Committee (SNCC).
+At Howard, Carmichael joined the Nonviolent Action Group (NAG), the campus affiliate of the Student Nonviolent Coordinating Committee (SNCC).
 Kahn introduced Carmichael and the other SNCC activists to Bayard Rustin, an African-American leader who became an influential adviser to SNCC.
 Inspired by the sit-in movement in the southern United States during college, Carmichael became more active in the Civil Rights Movement.

+In the 1950s, the far-right organization Jeune Europe emerged in Western Europe under the leadership of Jean-Francois Thiriart, who had been associated with collaborationist political networks in Belgium during World War II.
+The movement later drew attention for its attempts to position itself within broader anti-colonial and Third World nationalist currents, and it was reported to have expressed support for Carmichael's international civil rights and anti-imperialist advocacy.